-Michael E. Chernew, PhD is a Professor of Health Care Policy in the Department of Health Care Policy at Harvard Medical School.
+Michael E. Chernew, PhD is the Leonard D. Schaeffer Professor of Health Care Policy at Harvard Medical School.

-Dr. Chernew’s research examines several areas related to controlling health care spending growth while maintaining or improving the quality of care.
-His work on consumer incentives focuses on Value Based Insurance Design (VBID), which aligns patient cost sharing with clinical value.
+Dr. Chernew’s research examines several areas related to controlling health care spending growth while maintaining or improving quality of care.
+His work on consumer incentives focuses on Value-Based Insurance Design (VBID), which aligns patient cost sharing with clinical value.
 Several large companies have adopted these approaches and Dr. Chernew’s ongoing work includes evaluations and design of such programs.
-His work on payment reform involves evaluation of bundled payment initiatives, including global payment models that include pay-for-performance components.
+His work on payment reform involves the evaluation of bundled payment initiatives, including global payment models that include pay-for-performance components.
 Related research examines the effects of changes in Medicare Advantage payment rates.
-Additional research explores the causes and consequences of rising health care spending and geographic variation in spending, spending growth, and quality.
+Additional research explores the causes and consequences of rising health care spending, and geographic variation in spending, spending growth and quality.